 Graham concludes his discussion of the margin of safety with the idea that diversification is a desirable companion in making investment decisions and building an investment portfolio that's “successful.”
 A successful portfolio generates profits and not losses.

-First, he clarifies that requiring a margin of safety doesn't guarantee a specific results.
+First, he clarifies that requiring a margin of safety doesn't guarantee a specific result.
 It makes losses more unlikely and profits, more likely.
 Then, he explains that having it's possible that an investment could go sour, despite diligence in selection.
 So, by owning a basket of securities rather than one or two hand-picked ones — all with margins of safety — the overall opportunity to gain becomes more likely.

 The commentary for Chapter 20 focuses on why losses should be avoided, rather than offering insights into specific methods of tackling safety margin calculations.